The autumn term

 Over the course of this half term, our topic will be ‘Scrumdiddlyumptious’.
 In this topic, we will be looking at what it means to make healthy choices, track food on their journeys from around the world and investigate the organisational features of food adverts.

-In Mathematics a scheme called ‘Maths No Problem’, which builds children’s mathematical skills alongside their fluency, reasoning and problem-solving skills, is used.
-There are many parts to the lesson, allowing time for children to discuss and develop a range of methods to solve questions and achieve a greater depth of mathematical understanding.
+In maths, we are enjoying the ‘Maths No Problem’ scheme.
+This approach builds children’s mathematical skills alongside their thinking, reasoning and problem-solving skills.
+There are many parts to our lessons, allowing time for children to explore, discuss and develop a range of methods to solve questions and achieve a greater depth of mathematical understanding.
+We will also continue to practise our times tables to help prepare us for the new times table test in Year 4!